 Doing a chocolate tour took some fortitude, especially after we got waylaid at an epic Battle of the Chocolates.
 And yet we soldiered on.

 We'd read about Candinas Chocolatier since 2002, when Consumer Reports magazine first declared its chocolate one of the nation's best.
 But we had never made it to the factory and store in the far suburb of Verona.

 Now Candinas has a tiny storefront on Capitol Square, and that was our first stop.
-But we were disappointed by the absence of eye candy: just one open box in a glass case.
-The shop is mainly a place to pick up prepackaged boxes, said saleswoman Sarah Witman.
+But we were disappointed by the absence of eye candy: There was just one open box in a glass case.
+The shop is mainly a place to pick up prepackaged boxes, the saleswoman told us.